 - Had antibacterial properties and to deal with the acne causing bacteria

-I made sure to double cleanse anytime I wore makeup to ensure that every speck was removed.
-For my first cleanse I used the Clinique take the day off balm, which from the post on double cleansing is a favourite of mine.
-I also used the PIXI nourishing cleansing balm, not one I particularly enjoyed but I used from time to time.
-For the second cleanse I used either Sunday Riley Ceramic Cleanse or SU:37 Miracle Rose cleansing stick.
-Ceramic cleanse is a clay cleanser which controls oil and sebum production, although it is expensive any water-based clay cleanser will do and Loreal has alternatives.
+I made sure to double cleanse each and every time I wore makeup to ensure that I removed every speck.
+For the first cleanse I used an oil balm and Clinique take the day off was my balm of choice.
+I alternated this with the PIXI nourishing cleansing balm, which was not a product I particularly enjoyed you can learn about why here but used sometimes.
+For the second cleanse I used either Sunday Riley Ceramic Cleanse or SU: 37 Miracle Rose cleansing stick.
+Ceramic cleanse is a clay cleanser that controls oil and sebum production and I used this in the morning while I used the cleansing stick at night.
+Yes, I know ceramic cleanse is expensive there are affordable alternative from Loreal but any water-based cleanser will do the trick.

-I used Paula’s choice 2% BHA liquid which is salicylic acid based and is great for controlling and preventing acne.
-At night I followed this up with a 0.05% Tretinoin treatment, then the with the ordinary’s Niacinamide and zinc.
-Tretinoin is a prescription retinol which treats acne and increases the skins cell turnover reducing the appearance of pigmentation.
-The Ordinary’s Niacinamide is an absolute lifesaver as it reduces congestion and balances sebum production which can lead to acne.
-Once absorbed I would usually follow with up Azelaic acid also from the ordinary.
-This served double duty to prevent acne by killing acne-causing bacteria (antibacterial ) and lightened the pigmentation already present.
-I also included a clarifying face oil at the end my regimen after my moisturizer and Clarins Lotus face oil to further build on the theme of controlling sebum production to stop acne formation.
-So you can see the theme here is to attack the issue from all angles using multiple products to increase the likelihood of success.
+Once absorbed I would usually follow with up Azelaic acid also from The Ordinary.
+This served double duty to prevent acne by killing acne-causing bacteria (antibacterial) and lightened the pigmentation already present.
+At night I included clarifying face oil after my moisturizer at the end of my regimen.
+My preference is Clarins Lotus face oil which builds on the theme of controlling sebum production to stop acne formation.
+So you can see the theme here is to attack the issue from multiple angles and multiple products which increases the likelihood of success.

 Step two: Lighten or brighten pigmentation

-Hydroquinone is the most effective product to reduce hyperpigmentation and lighten dark spots.
+Hydroquinone is currently the most effective product to reduce hyperpigmentation and lighten dark spots.
 It prevents the skin from producing excess melanin which causes hyperpigmentation.
-2% Hydroquinone can be purchased over the counter, however, I used prescription strength 4% hydroquinone.
-This would be followed by a moisturiser and Clarin’s clarifying face oil which I alternated with Trichology Rosehip oil which is moisturising and helps with skin rejuvenation.
+2% Hydroquinone is available for purchase over the counter; however, I used prescription strength 4% hydroquinone followed by a moisturiser and Clarin’s Lotus face oil, alternated with Trichology Rosehip oil.

 Step three: Prevent darkening from reoccurring

-The key for this step is ensuring you use sunscreen consistently because any skin brightening regimen without sun protection is worthless.
-Minimal exposure to UV light can counteract the most effective brightening regimen as exposure of a hyperpigmented area to UV rays triggers melanin production.
-This causes further darkening as the skin attempts to protect itself from damage from UV light.
-Thus the daily application of high SPF sunscreen is key to control melanin production because sun exposure has a knock-on effect on pigmentation from acne.
-In addition, UVA rays are the same strength all the year round so sun protection must be used to prevent further hyperpigmentation as the effects not immediately visible.
-My preferred brand of sunscreen is Biore UV Aqua Rich Watery essence because it is lightweight and does not cause additional oil production.
+The key is making sure you use sunscreen consistently because any skin brightening regimen without sun protection is worthless.
+Minimal exposure to UV light even UV light from a window can counteract the most effective brightening regimen.
+Exposure of a hyperpigmented area to UV rays triggers melanin production causing further darkening as the skin attempts to protect itself.
+So the daily application of high SPF sunscreen is essential to control melanin production.
+UVA rays remain the same strength all the year round so sun protection is required all year round.
+My preferred brand of sunscreen is Biore UV Aqua Rich Watery essence since it is lightweight and works under makeup.

-There you have it, my strategies for treating my hyperpigmentation.
+There you have it, all the strategies I used to treat and control my hyperpigmentation.
 Bear in mind it takes a few weeks for the results to become visible especially with the much darker spots.
-However, if you are consistent with your regimen it will improve.
-I have included an Infographic AM and PM routine with the products used for each step.
-I hope you enjoyed this post, subscribe and follow me on Instagram for more tips.
+However, if you are consistent with your regimen it will improve